ChrisD-7/HACK-RU/README.md

-# MUSE or AI - HackRU Project
+# MUSE - HackRU Project

 Welcome to our HackRU project discussion forum.
 This repository is dedicated to developing an interface that leverages the MUSE EEG headband to control applications with brain activity.